 ii) We avoid unnecessary printing.
 Most documents are shared or distributed electronically.
 A printer bought in 2008 is still being used.

-iii) The used printed A4 papers are recycled to take notes, messages, and the paper that is ‘used up’ is given to small provision shops.
-The shop keepers use these papers to make little paper bags to put goods bought by their customers, reducing plastic use.
+iii) The used printed A4 papers are recycled to take notes, messages, and the paper used up to small provision shops.
+The shopkeepers use these papers to make little paper bags to put goods bought by their customers, reducing plastic use.

 iv) We gave away older smartphones, tablets were to our field staff’s children.
 The children utilized it for their online classes during the COVID 19 period.